nimaid/LPHK/README.md

 ## What still needs to be written? (in order of priority)
 * Support for Launchpad Classic/S/Mini
   * Includes Behringer CMD Touch TC64 in Novation compatability mode
-* Do syntax checks on loading a layout
 * Add `@SIMPLE` header for simple keybinding of single keyboard keys
   * Rest of file must only have comments
   * Template: